 - Switch Azure Managed Disks from Ultra/Premium to Standard during Snoozing for cost saving

-- Support for Azure Netapp Files (ANF) as NFS solution.
-(Currently in pilot)
+- Support for Azure Netapp Files (ANF)

 - Cross Azure Subscription System Copy supported (within same Azure Region)